Oslandia/workshop-pointcloud/en/step4/README.md

 *puy.txt*.
 Note that we are working with the French projection system Lambert-93, also known as EPSG:2154.

-We can use the *Open Layers Plugin* to load a map and have a better look on our working area:
+We can use the same QuickMapServics plugin to load a map and have a better look on our working area, or the WMS service.

 ![alt text][box]
 [box]: imgs/box.png "Bounding box"